fortrabbit/help/docs/ssh-troubleshooting.md

 If more than 10 minutes have passed and you still get a similar error (despite successful authentication), then please contact us via the <a href="#asd" onclick="Intercom('showNewMessage', 'I see an !!
 Internal error I01 for my App ______.')">support chat</a>.

+## SSH key passphrases

+You might be asked for a passphrase when trying to connect by SSH.
+Mind that a passphrase is a local security mechanism that you have set up to protect your SSH key.
+Under macOS the SSH key passphrase can be stored with the keychain.
+It's not related to fortrabbit services.
+See this [GitHub help page](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/working-with-ssh-key-passphrases) for more on passphrases.

 ## Check your your local SSH config

 Sometimes SSH connection issues are related to configuration with your local SSH configuration.
 Look into the `~/.ssh` folder on your computer (Linux & macOS).
 In that folder there is a `config` file and a `known_hosts` file.
 Both may contain entries for fortrabbit servers (frbit.com), instructing your system to use a specific connection method.
 To debug this, remove anything related to fortrabbit.
-After changing the config, best restart SSH.
-Not sure what the most elegant way to do this is. `killall sshd` might do the trick.
+After changing the config, best restart SSH. `killall sshd` might do the trick.

 ## Related topics